 Province: Alajuela

-Population: 7,546
+Population: 7,014

-For years, oxcarts traveled through Atenas to bring coffee from the Central Valley to ports on the coast.
+For years, oxcarts travelled through Atenas to bring coffee from the Central Valley to ports on the coast.
 The high altitude makes perfect conditions for growing sugarcane and coffee.
 It also boasts a temperate climate that’s pleasant all year round.
 High altitude also means no mosquitoes!
 Unsurprisingly, some describe this as the best climate in the world

 Atenas is a well-connected mountain town that’s accessible by bus and is very safe.
 It’s a great option for a relaxing lifestyle with incredible views without a big city price tag.
 Some even consider it one of the best places to retire in Costa Rica.
 Additionally, it’s a coffee lover’s wonderland!